kalebwbishop/senior-design/README.md

 - Created a draft frontend in react native, able to take in both text and image inputs.
 - Designed and implemented a breadth first search web scraper for Allrecipies.com.
 This allows us to get large amounts of text data paired with image data.
 We can then use this data for our AI.
 - Used the ChatGPT api in order to classify different images into categories.

-### Eric Buffington
-- Building up a NLP model by gradually increaasing complexity and ensuring accuracy at each step
-- Implemented multiple tokenizers to find which worked best with my NLP model
-- Began testing how the NLP adnd Tokenizer worked together at a very basic level

 ---